-G17/G18/G19 - Plane Selection: All motion and positions lie in planes defined by the machines axes.
-In 3-dimensional space, three axes (X, Y and Z) define three available planes XY, ZX, and YZ, see figure 17-1.
-The third axis defines the top of the plane, this axis is also known as the normal, see figure 17-2.
+G17/G18/G19 - Plane Selection: Arcs, circles and drill cycles require the selection of a plane.
+The three axes X, Y and Z define three available planes XY, ZX, and YZ, see figure 17-1.
+The third axis defines the top of the plane, this axis is also known as the normal see figure 17-2.
 Selection of a plane is done by specifying one of three G codes: G17 for XY, G18 for ZX and G19 for YZ.
 These are modal G codes and will stay active until another plane is selected or the system is reset.
-Arcs, circles and advanced drill cycles require the selection of a plane to fully define the motion.
-When in lathe mode, Mach4 will default to G18, ZX plane.
+The default plane selection is G18.